Current UW Student Admission

 - If you have trouble taking tests or organizing your time, consider talking to a counselor at the Counseling Center about test-anxiety, test-taking tips, or time management.

-- If you would like to speak to an adviser, there are two pre-major advising centers available to you: Undergraduate Academic Affairs Advising in Mary Gates Hall and pre-engineering in Loew 301.
+- If you would like to speak to an adviser, you can check out the Undergraduate Academic Affairs Advising in Mary Gates Hall.